lowlighter/metrics/source/templates/markdown/README.md

 > 💡 The `plugin_` prefix can be dropped for convenience

 > 💡 The `embed()` function does not have `🗃️ base` plugin enabled by default.
-To use it, it is required to explicitely pass them through `base` option.
+To use it, it is required to explicitly pass them through `base` option.

 ## ℹ️ Examples workflows